 What you need to do

-You need to be on the lookout for signs of giant pine scale infestation.
+You should continue to be on the lookout for signs of giant pine scale infestation in all jurisdictions.

 Do not touch, move or collect samples should you see any white and waxy secretions on pine, fir or spruce trees.